DanBuchan/Networked_USB_Mass_Storage/README.md

 # Networked_USB_Mass_Storage

 This is a little project to turn a raspberry pi in to a USB mass storage device which stores it's data on the network via SAMBA.
 For now, the following is just a HOW TO achieve this.
-Soon I will make this in to a shell script you can run on your pi, to "auto" configure everything.
+Soon I will make this in to a shell script you can run on your pi to "auto" configure everything.

 I did this mostly to help retro computer folks who are using things like gotek floppy emulators so they can have a means of keeping their floppy images on some centrally adminsitered place on the network.
 So it kind of gives you a way to give a way to pseudo-network access any retro computer that will take a gotek.
+But really this is a generic solution for instance, if you have a TV that will play MP4s from USB stick, then you could use this to store your films on your NAS.

 ## Preliminary set up